 - Track Ownership: Amtrak

-The pavilion waiting room is lit by rows of torchieres that echo the visual rhythm of palm tree columns.
-The vast terrazzo floor features inlays of the sun and seagulls, evoking the sandy beaches of the Florida coasts.
 Arriving passengers check in at the waiting room counter for dinner seatings, and may shop at the gift and sundries store, take their children to play in the station’s playground, or relax until they are called to board on the single 1,480-foot long platform.

 The Auto Train originated in a three-year, $3 million Congressional study in 1965, to determine if auto-ferry service could be as successful in the U.S. as it had been in Europe.
 Eugene K. Garfield, formerly of the U.S. Department of Transportation, used the results of this study as the blueprint for the privately-owned Auto-Train Corporation that he founded in early 1969.
-It took some time for money to be raised and trackage agreements to be signed, but on July 15, 1971, the Auto-Train Corporation went public by offering 700,000 shares at $10 each.
-Seven million dollars were raised to purchase equipment for this new common carrier—the first established in 50 years.
+It took some time for money to be raised and track agreements to be signed, but on July 15, 1971, the Auto-Train Corporation went public by offering 700,000 shares at $10 each.
+Seven million dollars was raised to purchase equipment for this new common carrier—the first established in 50 years.

 Amtrak began rebuilding the station in 1998 while continuing to run the service, replacing the old building and double platform with a $25-million state-of-the-art 31,000 square-foot complex that required an additional purchase of land from the neighboring Lorton Correctional Facility, soon to close.
 The new station opened with a Hollywood-style premiere worthy of a train that runs many vacationers to Disney World and Universal Orlando.
 Funding for the project was provided by Amtrak, the Virginia Railway Express and the Virginia Department of Rail and Public Transportation.